 People in stores, on the move who are inside buildings or on the sidewalk and have their data switched off cannot receive any digital advertisements.
 This segment of people are not being targeted through digital or traditional marketing.
 Using location based marketing, brands and marketers can show relevant targeted ads.
 Say, someone walks into a denim store and gets a notification for a 30% discount.
 Compare that to someone miles away from the store who is not even likely to buy the product.
 This is backed by Google that reports that 82% of shoppers make purchase decisions in-store.
 Data from xAD shows that 60% of consumers who research goods and services in-store will buy on location.

 According to the ‘Trends in Personalisation study,’ 96% of all marketers agree that personalisation advances customer relationships.
-88% have reported a measurable rise in business resulting from their personalisation campaigns.
-Which is why, proximity marketing is a notch above the rest.
-Using beacon technology, marketers can show notifications prompting users to get discounts, rewards or even place their usual order at the store they are in.
+88% have reported a measurable rise in business resulting from their personalization campaigns.
+That is why,proximity marketing is a notch above the rest.
+Using beacons, QR codes and NFC technology, marketers can show notifications prompting users to get discounts, rewards or even place their usual order at the store they are in.

 Leaving the Bluetooth switched on pre-2010 meant massive battery drainage.
 With Bluetooth low energy, people are more prone to leaving their Bluetooth on.
 After every new iOS update, Bluetooth is automatically switched on.
 Another fact to consider is that millennials are more likely to have their Bluetooth on because of all their devices demanding Bluetooth connectivity.
 WiFi and beacons can also work in conjunction to provide better services, even prompting users to turn on their Bluetooth.

-5. NFC and QR codes are an effective app-less way to run proximity marketing campaigns
+5. NFC and QR codes proximity marketing campaigns do not need an app

 Since beacons require a compatible app, it can be a hurdle to engage customers walking by the store.
 That is where NFC and QR codes come in.
 Most Android and iOS smartphones do not require an additional app to tap or scan NFC and QR codes.
 Native support for both these technologies has been overwhelming in the past couple of years.